Most of my professional life has been spent playing Doc Holliday to the Wyatt Earps of the fish and wildlife conservation world.

 In January of 2017, I joined the Marine Fish Conservation Network as the deputy director.
 The Marine Fish Conservation Network is a coalition of commercial and recreational fishing associations, regional and national conservation groups, aquaria, and marine science organizations dedicated to defending and strengthening our primary federal fisheries law, the Magnuson-Stevens Fishery Conservation and Management Act, in order to sustain abundant fish populations, healthy marine ecosystems, and thriving fishing communities.
 Learn more.

 Prior to that, I was the executive director of the Outdoor Writers Association of American.
+After leaving, I was elected to sit on OWAA’s board where I serve as treasurer.

 Before that I worked in Washington, DC’s government relations game.